Clayface: John Carlinger

 John Carlinger was a renowned actor and director who held a film exhibition aboard the yacht Varania III.
 Basil Karlo, the original Clayface, assaulted Carlinger with murderous intent because Carlinger neglected to "invite" him to the event, but Carlinger killed Karlo instead.
 Feeling threatened by a few actors attending the exhibition who were rumored to be demanding an audit of his production company's finances, Carlinger used Karlo's alter ego to mask his true identity and intentions when he gunned these actors down in cold blood.
 Batman deduced "Clayface's" true identity by the water-solubility of his makeup, revealing it to be a type of makeup used by modern actors instead of the greasepaint Karlo was more likely to use.
 Batman punched Carlinger's lights out and exposed his murder scheme.

-In "DC All In", John Carlinger appears at a Clayface gathering called the Fraternity of Mud.
-His history of his encounter with Basil Karlo and the identity theft remains intact, with Carlinger expressing remorse for the incident.
-When Harley Quinn accidentally crashes the gathering, Carlinger and the other Clayfaces attack her.
-The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.

 The Clayface of Japan

-The ninth version of Clayface, the Clayface of Japan, debuted in Batman Incorporated #6 (June 2011) as part of "The New 52".
+The ninth version of Clayface, the Clayface of Japan, debuted in Batman Incorporated #6 (June 2011) as part of The New 52.
 Batman tasks Batman Japan (Jiro Osamu) to fight the Clayface of Japan about 2 1/2 months into his Batman Incorporated venture.
 Not much is known about this Clayface, except that he resembles all of the previous Clayfaces and seems to have their same set of powers.
 Presumably, this Clayface, as a rival to Osamu, is a native of Japan.
 Batman states that this Clayface is a newcomer, a samurai, and operates in or around Hokkaido.

 Clayface clones

-In "The New 52", a villain named Jeffrey Bode makes several short-lived clones of Clayface.
+In The New 52, a villain named Jeffrey Bode makes several short-lived clones of Clayface.

 Clownface

 The being known as Clownface began as a stray piece of Clayface's body that became unattached and gained enough sentience to morph itself into a mute old man.
 This man was found and taken to Arkham Manor because of his unresponsiveness.
-Later, the Joker infected this portion of Clayface with Joker venom, morphing it into a separate entity dubbed Clownface.
+Later, the Joker infected this portion of Clayface with Joker venom, transforming it into a separate entity dubbed Clownface.

-In "DC All In", Clownface appears at a Clayface gathering called the Fraternity of Mud.
-When Harley Quinn accidentally crashes the gathering, Clownface and the other Clayfaces attack her.
-The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.